z1lc/qs/README.md

 z1lc/qs
 =======

-A quantified self dashboard with a focus on automation. http://www.z1lc.com
+A quantified-self dashboard with a focus on automated data gathering. http://www.z1lc.com

 ##Motivation
 I'm starting this project to shift some of my current life tracking/quantified self data online.
 This will result in